Tests for children's cancers

 The bone where the sample is taken from might feel sore for a few days after the test.

 A bone marrow test may be done when your child is diagnosed or at times during treatment.

 In some conditions, such as leukaemia or lymphoma, cancer cells can pass into the fluid that surrounds the brain and spinal cord (cerebrospinal fluid or CSF).
 To see whether this has happened or not, a few drops of the CSF are removed.
 This is done by inserting a fine needle into the CSF between two spinal (vertebral) bones in the lower part of the spine.
 This is called a lumbar puncture and is usually done under a general anaesthetic.
 The sample of CSF is then examined to see if any cancer cells are present.

 Sometimes, as part of the cancer treatment, drugs are injected into the CSF.
 This is known as intrathecal chemotherapy.

 A tumour often looks different from healthy tissue when seen on an x-ray.
-An x-ray can show if there’s a tumour in the chest, tummy or bones.
-Sometimes, special dyes are injected into a vein to make certain parts of the body show up better on the x-ray.
+An x-ray can show if there’s a tumour in the chest, tummy (abdomen) or bones.

 This test uses sound waves to build up a picture of the inside of the body.
 A gel will be spread on to the part of your child’s body being scanned.
 A small device like a microphone, which produces sound waves, is passed over the area.
 The sound waves are then converted into a picture by a computer.